4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/disjointSet/README.md

 3. Weighted Union - Same idea of using a tree, but constructed in a way that the tree is balanced, leading to improved complexities.
 Can be further augmented with path compression.

+## Notes
+Disjoint Set is a data structure designed to keep track of a set of elements partitioned into a number of non-overlapping subsets.
+It is not suited for handling duplicates and so our implementation ignores duplicates.